Call us today: (800) 716-7608

 Packaging and Shipping Costs

-It’s important to factor in both packaging and shipping costs when determining the total cost of shipping your goods.
-While packaging costs may seem like a relatively small expense compared to the shipping cost, they can add up quickly, especially if you’re shipping a large volume of goods or if your goods require specialized packaging.
-By carefully managing your packaging and shipping costs, you can optimize your shipping strategy and reduce your overall transportation costs.
+It’s important to factor in packaging and shipping costs when determining the total cost of shipping your goods.
+While packaging costs may seem like a relatively small expense compared to the shipping cost, they can add up quickly, especially if you’re shipping a large volume of goods or require specialized packaging.
+By carefully managing your packaging and shipping costs, you can optimize your shipping strategy and reduce overall transportation costs.

 Accessorial Costs: An accessorial charge is a fee added to a shipper’s freight invoice for services the motor freight carrier performed beyond the standard pickup and delivery.
 The additional charges cover a wide variety of services outside the line haul charge and fuel surcharge connected with the transportation of goods.
 Below are some accessorial freight costs.